 The most common reason that adults are forced to rely on food pantries to meet their nutritional needs is a lack of job training and the inability to find sustainable employment that pays a living wage.
-The Community Kitchen Culinary Training Program addresses hunger by providing economically disadvantaged adults with the job skills they need to achieve self-sufficiency.

 Since 2003, the Community Kitchen has fought hunger in Southwest Texas while using a workforce of volunteers and others looking to further themselves in a promising culinary career.

 Read more about Catalyst Catering, the social enterprise of the San Antonio Food Bank.